gnawice/mojo-cnn/README.md

 # mojo cnn (c++ convolutional neural network)

-Mojo is an efficient C++ CNN implementation that was built with the goal to balance hack-ability, functionality, and speed.
+Mojo is an efficient C++ CNN / DNN implementation that was built with the goal to balance hack-ability, functionality, and speed.

-See the [mojo cnn wiki](https://github.com/gnawice/mojo-cnn/wiki) for the latest updates.
+See the [mojo cnn wiki](https://github.com/gnawice/mojo-cnn/wiki) for updates on what's new.

 Consisting of only a handful of header files, mojo is in portable C++ with old fashioned C tricks for optimization.
-Built with OpenMP and SSE3, it's speed is competitive with other CPU based CNN frameworks.
+If built with OpenMP and SSE3, it's speed is competitive with other CPU based CNN frameworks.
 Being a minimal CPU solution, it is not designed to scale over a cluster to train very deep models (for that, go with GPUs and Caffe, TensorFlow, CMTK, Torch, etc…)

 The mojo cnn API provides a 'smart training' option which abstracts the management of the training process but still provides the flexibility to handle the threading and input data as you'd like (enabling real-time data augmentation).
 Just make a loop and pass in training samples until mojo cnn says stop.
-On the standard MNIST handwritten digit database, mojo's 'smart training' gives 99% accuracy in less than a minute.
+You are therefore not limited by the RAM required to hold your data.
+On the standard MNIST handwritten digit database, mojo's 'smart training' gives 99% accuracy in less than a minute and best published results using only translation data augmentation of 99.71% (0.29% error) in about an hour.

 Features:
 + Layers:  Input, Fully Connected, Convolution, Max Pool, Semi-Stochastic Pool, Dropout, Resize, Concatenation (Fractional Max Pool, Maxout-like pooling).
 [Read more on the wiki](https://github.com/gnawice/mojo-cnn/wiki/Layers)